 Ruiz, supra, 50 Cal.4th at pages 841, 854 (heirs, including adult children, suing for wrongful death bound by arbitration agreement signed by patient, at least where agreement specifically referred to "heirs" and provided for arbitration of wrongful death and loss of consortium claims); Mormile v.
-Sinclair (1994) 21 Cal.App.4th 1508 (spouse suing for loss of consortium bound by arbitration agreement signed by patient); Gross, supra, 206 Cal.App.3d at pages 778-783 (same); see Michaelis, supra, 20 Cal.App.4th at pages 135, 139 (father of stillborn child bound by arbitration agreement signed by mother; associate of doctor bound by arbitration agreement signed by doctor); Pietrelli v.
+Sinclair (1994) 21 Cal.App.4th 1508 (spouse suing for loss of consortium bound by arbitration agreement signed by patient): Gross, supra, 206 Cal.App.3d at pages 778-783 (same); see Michaelis, supra, 20 Cal.App.4th at pages 135, 139 (father of stillborn child bound by arbitration agreement signed by mother; associate of doctor bound by arbitration agreement signed by doctor); Pietrelli v.
 Peacock (1993) 13 Cal.App.4th 943 (child not yet conceived bound by arbitration agreement signed by mother); Bolanos, supra, 231 Cal.App.3d at page 1591 (child suing for perinatal injury, and father suing for negligent infliction of emotional distress, bound by arbitration agreement signed by mother).
-See also Zakarian v.
+See also L.L., supra, 2021 WL 5822186, at pp. 7-8 (distinguishing Ruiz; where patient's arbitration agreement was found to be unenforceable because the plaintiff's daughter signed it without her consent, the daughter's individual claim was also not arbitrable despite the agreement having a valid clause requiring arbitration of family members' claims); Zakarian v.
 Bekov (2002) 98 Cal.App.4th 316, 323 (plaintiffs could not resist arbitration on the ground that a willing third party did not sign the agreement, where the agreement provided for intervention or joinder of all parties relevant to a full and complete settlement of the dispute).